Rob-bie/ElixirPlusReddit/README.md

 {:ok, #PID<x.xx.x>}
 ```

-Notice the function name `stream_self_data`, some functions have stream implementations built in and
+Notice the function name `stream_self_data`, some functions have stream implementations built in and their names
 are generally preceded by `stream`.
 The argument `30000` is how often in milliseconds that the request
 should be made.
 Do we have mail?